ccswbs/UoGd7-Training/styleguide.md

 ## Templates

 ### Two Columned List
-This code snippet demonstrates the method you would use to create a two columned list.
+This code snippet demonstrates the method you would use to create a list with two columns.

 ```HTML
 <div class="row">